ewanld/pg_formulas/README.md

 TODO

+## UNION
-## UNION : Merge multiple tables into one, while keeping data in-sync between the union table and the sub-tables.
+**Merge multiple tables into one, while keeping data in-sync between the union table and the sub-tables.**

 Syntax:
 ```sql